 Ever increasing numbers of live training companies are investing in technology and content required to offer blended learning solutions to their clients.
 This increase has been driven not only by the realities of Covid but also by the evolving demands of the market.
 Live training, however, is still a key component of the learning experience.

 A recent Salesforce Connected Student Report showed that only 21% of respondents would prefer an all-online course, while twice as many students (43%) preferring a blended course.

-Blended learning consists of three types of training: face-to-face or classroom training; live online, virtual classroom or webinar training; and self-paced or self-directed e-learning.
-To deliver e-learning, a learning management system is required.
+Blended learning consists of three types of training: face-to-face or classroom training; live online, virtual classroom or webinar training and self-paced or self-directed e-learning.
+An advanced learning management system makes all this possible.

 FUEL can create an online environment for your company which supports blended learning, incorporating LMS platform, webinars, scheduling system, active learner participation functionality, support for thousands of users and simultaneous broadcasting with multiple hosts.

 Blended learning approaches can help your business scale and increase profitability.
 Global audiences can be reached and higher fees can be charged for the richer learning experience.
 The right LMS platform can precisely track student activity and mark assessments, saving you money and providing useful feedback for managing students’ learning.